 Far left is C.P.’s wife and standing in the middle is his 10 year old son who was only months old when his father went to prison.
 Hopefully their father-son relationship will develop quickly and strongly.
 At first everyone was a bit shy and wondering how to react to each other.

 Shortly, the family began to show their excitement and happiness at the return of their Muzee (elderly person).
-It has been suggested that Cipriano was falsely imprisoned, and he is just happy now to be reunited with his family.
+Cipriano is happy now to be reunited with his family.

 Francis was Head Librarian at the small Lira Prison library and one of the English teachers Jean Homer trained last year.

 Francis (on the left) was “ever cheerful” (as the expression goes here) with a wide, welcoming smile whenever we visited the prison.
-He also had no clothes to wear home and no money as the inmates are released expecting the families to provide whatever is needed for them to return home.
-Unfortunately, many families are in faraway villages and have not been to visit the inmate for years, not because they don’t care, but because they are so poor they cannot afford to come to Lira for a 5 minute visit (all that is allowed) Monday through Friday.
-Communication between inmates and their families is extremely limited.
+Unfortunately, many families are in faraway villages and have not been to visit the inmate for years, not because they don’t care, but because they are so poor they cannot afford to come to Lira for a visit.
+Communication between inmates and their families is limited.
 Our staff often helps them by contacting families by phone.

 Francis and head teacher trainer Peter were more than happy on the morning of Francis’ release!

 Francis gets a “lift” from a “Boda Boda” (motorcycle taxi) to his home village. (notice the absence of helmets) Motorcycle accidents are one of the largest causes of injury and death in our area.
 All of our staff have had at least one accident or near miss since being on our team.
 We thank God that their lives were spared.